TemidoRocha/ZTM_VueDeveloper/music/README.md

 ## Directives

 Modifiers have the advantage of selecting several at once.
 The disadvantage is that they only have boolean values.

+## PWA vs SPA

+Progressive web app is a term used to describe a set of features and API's in the browser Puerly additive
+PWA features can be implemented on non-spa sites